Hobit2002/IdeaDecoder/README.md

 The use of **Idea Decoder** is designed to be as straightforward as possible.
 Assuming the transcribing component is already running (for technical details, see [System Architecture](#system-architecture) and [Transcribing Component](#transcribing-component)), the steps for the user or patient are as follows:

 1. **Open the Application**
    Navigate to [jasmiapp.onrender.com](https://jasmiapp.onrender.com) in a web browser.
+(Note that the server uses a different version of this repository, which is in active development, meaning that the web app might not strictly correspond to codes provided here)

 2. **Speak One Word per Turn**
    The following screen will appear.
 The patient is instructed to say *at most one word* during each cycle of the green timer at the top.
 (For our patient, we use three seconds per word.
 For others, this interval should be adjusted to match their speech rate.)